foundry2D/Empty/README.md

 To make sure everything is there, cd into foundsdk and:
 ```
 cd foundsdk
+//For developement to get the most up to date
 git submodule foreach git pull origin master
+//To get the stable release version of the SDK
 git submodule update --init --recursive

 ```